HoLaw77/CI-Portfolio-Project-1/README.md

 <h1>Testing</h1>

 <ul>
-<li>I tested that this page works in different browser such as: Chrome, Microsoft-edge, Safari, Firefox.</li>
+<li>I tested that this page works in different browser such as: Chrome, Microsoft-edge, Firefox.</li>
 <li>I confirmed the project is responsive, look goods and function on all standard size screen using devtool device tool bar.</li>
 </ul>
 <br>